GwladysKerhoas/Creating-a-R-package-on-Descent-Gradient/README.md

 Fit function
 ----------------------
+The first function you have to call is the fit function which correspond to the implementation of binary logistic regression with stochastic gradient descent.
+The possibility of exploiting the capacities of multicore processors is available for the batch mode of the gradient descent.
+To detect the number of cores you have access on your computer, use this code :

+    detectCores()

 Predict function
 ----------------------
+The second function of the package is the predict function.

 Let’s practice on your own dataset
 ----------------------
 Now that you have seen how the package works, it is up to you to use it on your own data.
-Remember to use the help() function to access all documentation.
+Remember to use the help() function to access to all the documentation.

 Authors
 ----------------------

-Authors : Franck Doronzo, Candice Rajaonarivony, Gwladys Kerhoas
+Franck Doronzo, Candice Rajaonarivony, Gwladys Kerhoas